 A knowledgeable divorce attorney can help you navigate the financial decision-making process when you’re moving through a divorce.
 While a lump-sum payout may be an attractive option to go with, it is not necessarily the best option for everyone.

 At the law offices of Herbert & Weiss, our dedicated attorneys can help you understand the financial responsibilities that come with lump sum payout and monthly alimony payments.
-To speak to someone about your case, reach out to our Englewood law office for a complimentary consultation.
+To speak to someone about your case, reach out to our Englewood law office for a consultation.